Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Pause Game Menu
 **Created by:**
 **Executed by:**
-**Short Description:** Tests that Pause Menu appears once the 'Start' button on the XInput device is pressed.
+**Short Description:** Tests that pressing the 'Start' button on the XInput device causes the Pause Menu to appear.
 ___

 **Pre-conditions**